 Use HTTPS and Advanced Checks

 HTTPS Checks monitor a single URL for OK status.
 Our optional parameters include: basic Auth, POST and expect strings, and designate specific HTTP Headers.
-If you need to check for response, look at other URLs, or follow a goal funnel, use API or Transaction checks, and consider using Group checks to nest related systems into a single check.
+If you need to check for a specific response, look at other URLs, or follow a goal funnel, use API or Transaction checks, and consider using Group checks to nest related systems into a single check.

 Real User Monitoring checks collect performance statistics based on your real users, and provide alerts when latency exceeds a specific value.
-RUM reports contain value statistics on average load time, average first render, and statistics broken down by browser and location.
+RUM reports contain valuable statistics on average load time, average first render, and statistics broken down by browser and location.

 RUM checks require an HTML snippet Uptime.com provides to collect data.
 It must be placed just before the closing </body> attribute of any URL you are monitoring.